publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch6/schII/m__us_usc_t7_s136.md

         (1) __Certified applicator__

             The term “certified applicator” means any individual who is certified under [section 136i of this title][/us/usc/t7/s136i] as authorized to use or supervise the use of any pesticide which is classified for restricted use.
-Any applicator who holds or applies registered pesticides, or uses dilutions of registered pesticides consistent with subsection (ee) of this section, only to provide a service of controlling pests without delivering any unapplied pesticide to any person so served is not deemed to be a seller or distributor of pesticides under this subchapter.
+Any applicator who holds or applies registered pesticides, or uses dilutions of registered pesticides consistent with subsection (ee), only to provide a service of controlling pests without delivering any unapplied pesticide to any person so served is not deemed to be a seller or distributor of pesticides under this subchapter.

         (2) __Private applicator__